cmmarslender/chia-caching-proxy/README.md

 3. Checks RocksDB for a cached response
 4. Returns cached response if found (cache HIT)
 5. Forwards the request to the Chia full node if not cached (cache MISS) or not cacheable
-6. Stores the response in cache for future requests (only if cacheable)
+6. Returns the response to the client immediately (non-blocking)
+7. Asynchronously parses the response JSON and caches it only if it contains `"success": true`

 ## Configuration